carlansell94/wyse-3040-kernel-config/README.md

 ```

 # Graphics Driver
-The .config file diables the Intel ```i915``` driver.
+The .config file disables the Intel ```i915``` driver.
 If you're not running your Wyse headless, enable the following option.

 ```
 CONFIG_DRM_I915